 <<[...]
-Finally, there is no currency risk since (i) under the Warranty and Indemnity Agreement, each Originator has represented and warranted that all Loan Agreements are denominated in Euro (or granted in a currency other than Euro and converted into Euro) and do not contain provisions which allow for the conversion into another currency, and (ii) pursuant to the Conditions, the Notes are denominated in Euro (for further details, see the sections headed "Transaction Overview" and "Terms and Conditions of the Notes")>>.
+Finally, there is no currency risk since (i) under the Warranty and Indemnity Agreement, each Originator has represented and warranted that the Loan Agreements do not contain provisions which allow for the conversion of the currency of the Loan from Euro into another currency, and (ii) pursuant to the Conditions, the Notes are denominated in Euro (for further details, see the sections headed "Transaction Overview" and "Terms and Conditions of the Notes");>>.

-See also the definition of "Basic Terms Modification" as set out in the Rules of the Organisation of the Noteholders, which requires an enhanced majority for changes in the currency in which payments are due in respect of any Class of Notes (see §(e)).
+See also the definition of "Basic Terms Modification" as set out in the Rules of the Organisation of the Noteholders, which requires an enhanced majority for changes in the currency in which payments are due in respect of any Class of Notes (see §(d) << to change the currency in which payments due in respect of any Class of Notes are payable;>>).